EcoSCART

 EcoSCART is a technology available for audio-video equipment which is connected to a television set by an SCART cable.

 A device that embeds the ecoSCART function goes to standby or wakes up automatically, per the status of the TV.
-The first device in which ecoSCART was implemented was the TDT adapter zapbox EH-M2.
+The first device in which ecoSCART was implemented was the Zapbox EH-M2 digital TV converter box.

 EcoSCART's saves energy by preventing a television from operating while turned off; and to lessen its use by automatically putting the TV in external mode.